-America faces many serious challenges that can only be solved through enhanced scientific research, extension, and teaching:
+America faces many serious challenges that can only be solved through enhanced scientific research, extension, and teaching.
+Our students often buy term papers online instead of writing one, and we must change it.

 |